lazaronixon/css-zero/README.md

 # CSS Zero

 An opinionated CSS starter kit for your application.
-You can think of it as a "no build" Tailwind CSS.
+You can think of it like a "no build" Tailwind CSS.

 ## Installation